akhilsn/akhil1sn.github.io/projects/project-3.md

 title: Viterbi Algorithm Accuracy improvement for unknown words in corpus
 permalink: projects/viterbi
 # All dates must be YYYY-MM-DD format!
-date: 2020-07-14
+date: 2020-07-23
 labels:
   - Natural Language Processing
   - Hidden Markovian Model
   - Viterbi
-summary: A project based on improving accuracy for PoS tagging on a daya corpus using Vanilla and modified versions of Viterbi algorithm.
+summary: A project based on improving accuracy for POS tagging on a daya corpus using Vanilla and modified versions of Viterbi algorithm.
 ---

 ### Problem:
 The **Vanilla Viterbi** turns out to be slightly inefficient while trying to determine the POS tags for the unknown words in a dataset.
 This is because, for unknown words, the emission probabilities for all candidate tags are 0, so the algorithm arbitrarily chooses (the first) tag.
-In this project I have proposed three approaches by modifying the Viterbi algorithm in order to get better accuracies in terms of determining correct POS tags for unknown words in the test data.
+In this project I have proposed three approaches by modifying the Viterbi algorithm in order to get better accuracies in terms of determining correct POS tags for unknown words in the test data.<br>
 The **best approach** is able to obtain **~95.4% accuracy**, which is significantly better than the **Vanilla Viterbi** having **~90.6%** accuracy.
 <br>
 For this project, I have used the Treebank dataset of NLTK with the 'universal' tagset.
 The Universal tagset of NLTK comprises only 12 coarse tag classes as follows: Verb, Noun, Pronouns, Adjectives, Adverbs, Adpositions, Conjunctions, Determiners, Cardinal Numbers, Particles, Other/ Foreign words, Punctuations.